 The U.S. Senate has passed exactly what I'm asking for.

-It was acceptable it was good law.
+It was good law.

-And then of course the House saw it differently and we tried to work out our differences.
+And then, of course, the House saw it differently, and we tried to work out our differences.

 Over 202 House members voted for the Senate version of the bill, but they were denied that by the House processes.